YuriySavchenko/Assembler/README.md

 # Assembler

 ```
-Examples of typical laboratory works on Assembler
+Examples of the typical laboratory works on Assembly language.
 ````